esp/esp-js/ReadMe.md

 ## Identifiers

 JavaScript doesn't have a type system which makes containers a little cumbersome to use.
-Typically in typed languages you'd utilise information provided by type system to aid in dependency resolution and injection.
+Typically in typed languages you'd utilise information provided by the type system to aid in dependency resolution and injection.
 However without such a system all is not lost, we can simply use strings (i.e. 'identifiers') to identify objects to construct.

 ## Dependencies